Forget retail theft, Target has a huge edge over Walmart, Amazon

 House brands used to offer value in exchange for having any sort of brand identity.
 They haven't been the white label cans marked "beer" or "soda" for many years, but many popular house brands like Costco's Kirkland or Walmart's Great Value brands lack a certain flair.

 In many ways, they're like the correctly named Amazon Basics line — a quality answer to a problem that consumers can trust.
 There's nothing fancy about any of these house brands.
-It's almost like having pretty packaging or a nice logo would undermine the value-over-everything proposition these brands offer.
+It's almost as if having pretty packaging or a nice logo would undermine the value-over-everything proposition these brands offer.

 Related: Amazon, Walmart, and Target have a secret returns policy